daaronr/metrics_discussion/metrics_outline.md

 ## Basic regression and statistical inference: Common mistakes and issues

+*Note: These are organized in an Airtable database [here](https://airtable.com/shr2NGHUmhW1hADGf).
+Many of these are also covered in my 'Research and Writing' book*

-Peer effects: Self-selection, Common environment, simultaneity/reflection (Manski paper)	Identification Random effects estimators show a lack of robustness	Specification	Clustering SE  is more standard practice
+Peer effects: Self-selection, Common environment, simultaneity/reflection (Manski paper)	Identification

+Random effects estimators show a lack of robustness	Specification	Clustering SE  is more standard practice

-OLS/IV estimators not 'mean effect' in presence of heterogeneity Power calculations/underpowered
+OLS/IV estimators not 'mean effect' in presence of heterogeneity

+Power calculations/underpowered

 Selection bias due to attrition

-Selection bias due to missing variables -- impute these as a solution Signs of p-hacking and specification-hunting
+Selection bias due to missing variables -- impute these as a solution

+Signs of p-hacking and specification-hunting

 Weak diagnostic/identification tests

-Dropping zeroes in a "loglinear" model is problematic Random effects estimators show a lack of robustness Dropping zeroes in a "loglinear" model is problematic Random effects estimators show a lack of robustness With heterogeneity the simple OLS estimator is not the 'mean effect' P_augmented may *overstate* type-1 error rate
+Dropping zeroes in a "loglinear" model is problematic Random effects estimators show a lack of robustness

+Dropping zeroes in a "loglinear" model is problematic

+Random effects estimators show a lack of robustness

+With heterogeneity the simple OLS estimator is not the 'mean effect'

+P_augmented may *overstate* type-1 error rate

-Impact size from regression of "log 1+gift amount" Lagged dependent variable and fixed effects --> 'Nickel bias' Peer effects: Self-selection, Common environment, simultaneity/reflection (Manski paper) Weak IV bias
+Impact size from regression of "log 1+gift amount"

+Lagged dependent variable and fixed effects --> 'Nickel bias'

+Peer effects: Self-selection, Common environment, simultaneity/reflection (Manski paper)

+Weak IV bias

 Bias from selecting instruments and estimating using the same data

 ### "Bad control" ("colliders")